LogoLogo

 import numpy as np

-# Create a line counter that counts people crossing a horizontal line
+# Create a line counter that counts people crossing a line

 )